My middle name is Cay because my parents thought the letter C was a good middle initial. My sister’s middle name rhymes with mine.

 Between Mike and I, we have six children who have all flown the coop.

-I’ve been a massage therapist for two decades and don’t think I’ll give it up.
+I’ve been a massage therapist for more than two decades.

-In my previous career, I wrote computer manuals and very basic programs.
+In a previous career as a literary nerd, I wrote computer manuals and very basic programs.

 I enjoy sharing my stories and hearing stories from other people.
-My aim is to help us all look back on our lives with humor.
+My aim is to help us all look back on our lives and laugh.